gabrielviegas/gabrielviegas/README.md

 Hey there 👋

-I'm Gabriel Viegas.
-I’m a DevOps enthusiast dedicated to building resilient infrastructure and making automation a priority.
+I'm Gabriel Viegas a DevOps enthusiast dedicated to building resilient infrastructure and making automation a priority.

 What first drew me to DevOps was the ability to eliminate repetitive manual tasks.
 I truly enjoy the efficiency gains that come from replacing manual toil with smart, automated workflows.